 In the United States and elsewhere, sales of prescription pharmaceuticals still depend in large part on the availability of reimbursement to the consumer from third-party payors, such as governmental and private insurance plans.
 Third-party payors are increasingly challenging the prices charged for medical products and services.
 In addition, because each third-party payor individually approves reimbursement, obtaining these approvals is a time-consuming and costly process.
 We would be required to provide scientific and clinical support for the use of any product to each third-party payor separately with no assurance that approval would be obtained.
 This process could delay the market acceptance of any product and could have a negative effect on our future revenues and operating results.
-Even if we succeed in bringing one or more products to market, we cannot be certain that any such products would be considered cost-effective or that reimbursement to the consumer would be available, in which case our business and results of operations would be harmed and the market price of our common stock could decline.
+Even if we succeed in bringing one or more products to market, we cannot be certain that any such products would be available, in which case our business and results of operations would be harmed and the market price of our common stock could decline.